Equilibria in Network Constrained Energy Markets: Conclusions

 \section{Conclusions}

-In this paper we have studied the equilibrium state of a networked Cournot competition involving producers and a market maker competing on multiple markets connected by links with finite capacity.
+In this paper we have studied a model of a networked Cournot competition involving producers and a market maker competing on multiple markets connected by links with finite capacity.
 This model is suited to describe energy marketplaces where the links connecting the markets represent physical power lines.
-We have studied existence and uniqueness of the Nash equilibria of this game as well as the implication of capacity bottlenecks in the power network on the emergence of price differences between different markets.
+We proved a very general result concerning the optimal action of the market maker and the presence of saturated cuts in the power network.
+This result allowed us to shed light on the implications of capacity bottlenecks in the power network on the emergence of price differences between different markets.
+Moreover, under mild assumptions on the utilities, we have studied the existence and uniqueness of the Nash equilibria of the proposed game.

-Ongoing research is focused on exploiting this result to develop optimal network intervention/design policies.
+Ongoing research is focused on exploiting our result on saturated cuts to develop optimal network intervention/design policies.
 Possible problems involve finding the critical cut and how to optimally create new lines or allocate additional capacity among the lines of the power network in order to level price differences or maximize certain welfare functions.